fan2/mkdocs/docs/blog/posts/elf/plt-puts-analysis.md

 On the other hand, the program has called dynamic symbols such as `printf` (optimized out va_list without format specifier, fallback to `puts`) which are exported by the dynamic shared library `libc.so`.
 This means that the DYN PIE ELF depends on `libc.so` to implement its functionality.
 In other words, there is a dependency that has to be resolved at run time.

+The first major dynamic table entry processed by the loader is the `NEEDED` entry.

 ```bash
 $ readelf -d a.out | head -4